zarf-dev/proposals/0048-schema-update-process/README.md

 }
 ```

-The accessors return an `error` because a cluster source (`DeployedPackage`) parses stored JSON that may be malformed or written at a version this Zarf does not understand.
+The accessors return an `error` because a cluster source (`DeployedPackage`) parses stored JSON that may be malformed.

 Functions that operate on either a built package or a cluster source, such as `packager.Remove` and the `zarf package inspect` functions, accept a `PackageAccessor` rather than a concrete type.
 Functions specific to a single source still take that concrete type.